PRVRobotics/Sojourner-WRO-FutureEngineers-2026/Journal/README.md

 # Journal

-The journal is a book of entries ment to detail every singular event that happened over the course of time that took to prepare the robot.
+The journal is a book of entries meant to detail every singular event that happened over the course of time that took to prepare the robot.

 # Preparations for national wro Puerto Rico competition   (2/2/2026 - 5/2/2026)